 Non-surgical periodontal therapy:

-Dr. Herrmann provides a variety of non-surgical and surgical services.
+We provide a variety of non-surgical and surgical services.
 Often times, the early stages of periodontal disease are best treated with non-surgical periodontal therapy.
 Even in more severe cases, non-surgical treatment often paves the way for surgical therapy.
 This is done to improve the tissue quality prior to surgery and also to help limit the areas requiring surgery.

 The objective of the initial stages of periodontal disease treatment is to remove the plaque and calculus, that lead to disease progression.
 Treatment involves scaling and root planning, which may be sufficient to manage disease by itself or act complimentary to improve tissue health for further treatment.
 Scaling is the process of removing plaque, calculus, and strain from the crown and root surfaces, while root planning is the removal of cementum or surface dentin that is rough or infiltrated by toxins and microorganisms.